pterodactyl/documentation/community/config/nodes/add_node.md

 ![](../../../.vuepress/public/community/config/nodes/pterodactyl_add_node_config.png)

-Copy and paste the config into the `core.json` folder.
+Copy and paste the config into the `core.json` file.
 (Default location is `/srv/daemon/config/core.json`)

 ### Auto-Deploy
 This will generate a command to run on the node server to configure the daemon for you.
-(This needs to be run in the `/srv/daemon` folder)
+(This needs to be run in the  `/srv/daemon` folder, or `/home/daemon` if you're using the `/home` directory to store the Daemon)